 How Long Can You Keep This In The Fridge?

-Keeping these amaretti cookies in the fridge will help keep them fresh but it may make them a little chewier in the middle.
-They will stay good in the fridge for up to 5 days, but they won’t last that long unless you hide them!
+Keeping these amaretti cookies in a cool, dry place will help keep them fresh but it may make them a little chewier in the middle.
+Skip the fridge with these cookies.

 - 3 cups almond flour